stuerp/foo_midi/README.md

 v2.15.1.0, 2024-09-18

-* Fixed: The selected player now only gets overriden to BASSMIDI/FluidSynth when an embedded or a soundfont is found with the same basename as the MIDI file.
+* Fixed: The selected player now only gets overriden to BASSMIDI/FluidSynth when an embedded soundfont or a soundfont is found with the same basename as the MIDI file.
 * Fixed: The BASS MIDI Resampling combo box was not always enabled correctly when switching player types.

 v2.15.0.0, 2024-09-14